-- Rewards for good credit habits: The 1% cash back on all purchases isn’t earth-shattering, but it also doesn’t require a night of cramming to figure out how to maximize points value.
+- Rewards for good credit habits: The 1% cash back you earn on purchases isn’t earth-shattering but it’s competitive among cards designed for students.
 What’s more, you can boost those earnings to 1.25% just by making on-time payments—a nice motivator for promoting healthy credit habits.

 - No pesky fees: Some cards geared toward new credit card users such as secured cards typically have an annual fee, but student cards (including this one) do not.
-You can also use the Journey Student Credit Card from Capital One without incurring a foreign transaction fee, which is important if you plan to study abroad or travel outside the U.S.
+And, you can use the Journey Student Credit Card from Capital One without incurring a foreign transaction fee, which is important if you plan to study abroad or travel outside the U.S.

 - No new cardholder incentives: While some student cards offer a learning curve in the form of a 0% introductory APR on purchases for a few months, you won’t get that here.
-Nor will you earn a sign-up bonus, as some other cards offer.
+Nor will you earn a bonus for new cardholders, as some other cards offer.

 Earning Points & Rewards

-The appeal of the Journey Student Credit Card from Capital One is its flat-rate cash back structure.
-It’s designed to be a no-brainer way to earn a few bucks for your spend, plus a little extra for responsible payments.
+The appeal of the Journey Student Credit Card from Capital One is its flat-rate cash-back structure.
+You earn unlimited 1% cash back on nearly every purchase you make, and, if you can pay your bill on time every month, you can earn 1.25%.
 You can find student cards with higher rewards rates, but those involve rotating categories and somewhat complicated redemption options.
-Here, your earnings are more predictable—for instance, if you spend $500 per month and pay your bill on time, that’ll net you $75 for the year ($5 per month = $60, and the 25% bonus makes it $75).
+Here, your earnings are more predictable—for instance, if you spend $500 per month and pay your bill on time, you’ll earn $75 for the year.

-The whole point of a student card is to embark on a journey (hence the card’s name) toward using credit cards responsibly and building credit so you can increase your credit score.
-To do that, make purchases each month, but stay below 30% of your credit line since credit scoring algorithms put a lot of weight on how you use the credit you have.
+The whole point of a student card is to embark on a journey toward using credit cards responsibly and building credit so you can increase your credit score.
+To do that, make purchases each month, but stay below 30% of your credit line since the credit scoring algorithms put a lot of weight on how you use the credit you have.

 So, if your credit limit is $1,000, try not to let your balance go above $300.
-Just as importantly, pay that bill on time each month.
+More importantly, pay that bill on time each month.
 Do those two things and your credit limit and score will both grow over time, as will your cash-back earnings.

 Use as little of your credit limit as possible to help improve your credit score.
 You’ll often hear 30% is the most you should use, but using less than 10% of your limit is even better.

 Most credit cards have ancillary benefits, and some are exceptionally valuable.
-This card has one benefit The Balance considers to be an “excellent perk.”
+This card has one benefit The Balance considers an “excellent perk.”